 5. Remember to clean the collar, contact place housing and gloves between each sampling outlet to prevent contaminating your other samples.
 Always use PPE.

 1. Once the samples are taken, review the Chain of Custody form and confirm all samples are appropriately labeled.

-2. Make two copies of the Chain of Custody form (one copy for yourself, the second copy will be shipped with the microsampler, and the original form is shipped with the cooler to the microbiology testing laboratory).
+2. Make one copy of the Chain of Custody form (one copy for yourself, and the original form is shipped with the cooler to the microbiology testing laboratory).

 3. Repack the microsampler and inventory all parts using the provided packing list.